RichardLoProjects/DF_2024_wk12_capstone_DE/README.md

 # DF_2024_wk12_capstone_DE
-# 📊 Financial Asset Dashboard for Oldschool Runescape
+# 📈 Financial Asset Dashboard for Oldschool Runescape

 A dashboard project to allow users to explore economic data from [an api](https://oldschool.runescape.wiki/w/RuneScape:Real-time_Prices).
 Project is decomposed into two parts:

-1. A data pipeline that extracts from the api, transforms data for cleaning, and loads data into an AWS RDS database.
+- A data pipeline that

+ - extracts from the api
+ - transforms data for cleaning
+ - loads data into an AWS RDS database

-2. A streamlit dashboard for retrieving the data, and displaying
+- A streamlit dashboard for retrieving the data, and displaying

  - price and volume of featured items
  - weighted midprice of market indices